Published on March 25th, 2016 | by Pro Wrestling Stories0

 The Story of How THE ROCKERS Never Won the Tag Team Championship, Despite Beating THE HART FOUNDATION for the Belts on Saturday Night’s Main Event

-The Rockers defeated the Hart Foundation (Bret Hart and Jim Neidhart) on Saturday Night’s Main Event on October 30th 1990.
+The Rockers defeated the Hart Foundation (Bret Hart and Jim Neidhart) on Saturday Night’s Main Event on October 30th, 1990.
 The match was a ‘Best 2-out-of-3 Falls’ match, but the first victim was a ring rope.
 The four men did their best to work the match without the rope, but Vince McMahon decided that the title change couldn’t stand.
 He didn’t want the lasting memory of The Rocker’s first title win to be overshadowed by the rope breaking.
 So McMahon erased the win from the record books and planned for the Rockers to win the titles at a later date, but it would never happen.
-That was the only taste of gold.
+That was their only taste of gold.

 The members of both teams explain why…

 “WWE had no [previous] intentions of putting the belts on The Rockers.
 But after awhile me and Marty were really getting over.
 So they said, ‘You know, maybe it’s time…’”

 “The Road Warriors’ success had changed tag teams to big, strong pummelling teams.
 Shawn and I made the change to high flying smaller guys.
 With our high flying, fast pace and high energy, we were able to create something special.

 When we first got to the WWE, the next closest guys in size were twenty pounds heavier.
 We were like midgets in there.
 Davey Boy Smith used to call out to us, ‘Hey midgets – you’re up next!’”

 “With the tag belts, Jim [Neidhart] and I thought we had a rock-solid position in the company, but then Vince called us to his office and told me he had decided to break up the Hart Foundation and push me as a singles wrestler.